 Similar stories like this happen every day in developing nations around our globe.
 But, the story doesn’t always have a happy ending like this one where the families benefit from clean water projects provided by World Vision or other organizations or governments.
-More often than not women and young girls trek much further than a kilometer for filthy contaminated water resulting in sickness, and even death.
+More often than not women and young girls trek much further than a kilometer for filthy contaminated water resulting in rape, sickness, and even death.

 Every Spring on a Sunday morning between worship services Faith church conducts a fundraising event to benefit the World Vision Abaya Ethiopia Area Development Program W.a.S.H.
 (Water, Sanitation, Health and Hygiene) projects and to raise awareness of challenges the world’s poorest of the poor to have access to clean potable water each day.
 We walk one mile to the Cabana Club South private swimming pool with empty water containers to fetch water.
 Participants arrive at the Cabana Club and fill their water containers.
 They quickly learn the hardship of what it is like to have to acquire their own water and the value of every single drop of clean water.